I thought I could do it all. I couldn’t.

 We’re told that if we want to get ahead in life, we need to say “yes” to the opportunities that come our way, to expand our horizons.
 What they don’t tell us, is that saying “yes” to every opportunity becomes a liability to our health.

 So, instead of saying “yes” to everything, learn to say “no” every now and then.
 Figure out what your “yeses” are (the things that are aligned with your personal goals) and your “no’s” will be a lot easier.

-Have you personally experienced burnout before?
+Have you personally experienced burnout at work before?
 If so, how did you recover from your burnout and what strategies do you use today to prevent burnout?
 Leave a comment and share your wisdom!

 If you found these tips helpful, please spread the love and share with your social networks!

 Oyelola is a freelance writer based in Sydney, Australia.
 She works closely with entrepreneurs and businesses in financial services, consulting and education, writing quality-rich content to engage their readers and motivate action.
 When not writing for clients, Oyelola provides insights on writing, wealth and work on her Phrased with Purpose blog and shares her faith journey on her personal blog, He Speaks, I Write.